pulumi/kubespy/README.md

 ## Examples

-`kubespy status v1 Pod nginx` will wait for a `Pod` called `nginx` to be created, and then continuously emit changes made to its `.status` field,as syntax-highlighted JSON diffs:
+`kubespy status v1 Pod nginx` will wait for a `Pod` called `nginx` to be created, and then continuously emit changes made to its `.status` field, as syntax-highlighted JSON diffs:

 ![Changes](images/status.gif "Changes a Pod undergoes as it starts, in real time")